-2) In this chapter of Daniel 11, the nominal sentence in verse 22 - "yea, [he is] also the prince of the covenant" - takes us back to Daniel 9:27 about the same "prince" who "shall confirm a covenant."
+2) In Daniel 11 the nominal sentence in verse 22 - "yea, [he is] also the prince of the covenant" - takes us back to Daniel 9:27 about the same "prince" who "shall confirm a covenant."

 After checking the original Hebrew wording, it seems best to understand this "prince of the covenant" phrase as a sort of link to Gabriel's message 3 or 4 years earlier, and also as a signpost to direct us forward from the ancient time into the modern era of End Time events.
-(To understand the linguistic technicalities here, refer to the [relevant section in Post 3A](#).)
+(To understand the linguistic technicalities here, refer to [the relevant section in the Daniel 11 series](#).)